AdobeDocs/experience-platform.en/help/sources/tutorials/api/explore/ecommerce.md

 ## Next steps

 By following this tutorial, you have explored your eCommerce connection, found the path of the table you wish to ingest into [!DNL Platform], and obtained information regarding its structure.
-You can use this information in the next tutorial to [collect eCommerece data and bring it into Platform](../collect/ecommerce.md).
+You can use this information in the next tutorial to [collect eCommerce data and bring it into Platform](../collect/ecommerce.md).